yankayzhao/yankayzhao.github.io/_pages/about.md

   - /about.html
 ---

-Yankai Zhao obtained the B.E. degree from Nankai University in 2024.
+Yankai Zhao obtained the B.E. degree from Nankai University in 2024 honored with Outstanding Graduates.
+Before graduation, he won the Zhou Enlai Scholarship nomination at Nankai University.
 He is currently pursuing his M.S. degree with the Department of Computer Science and Technology, SUSTech.
 His supervisor is [Prof. Jin Zhang](https://jinzhang-sustech.github.io).
 His research interests include but are not limited to the Internet of Things (AIoT), ubiquitous computing, and HCI technology.

 Role models